enklu/enklu.github.io/docs/Scripting/PublicScripts.md

 ### Inspector Variables

-Using the **Variables** tab in the inspector is a quick and easy way to change script parameters without needed to open the script or do any coding.
+Using the **Variables** tab in the inspector is a quick and easy way to change script parameters without needing to open the script or do any coding.
 Not every script will have variables exposed to the inspector in this way.
 Particularly for custom scripts you write yourself, you would have to intentionally include syntax to expose variables to the inspector.
 But most public scripts will have variables that can be modified from the inspector.

 Some examples of what kinds of variables public scripts may use:

 #### Orbit

-- **Start Orbit** - this is a checkbox that enables or disables the orbit movement.
+- **Start Orbit** - checkbox that enables or disables the orbit movement
-- **X Orbit Radius** - this is a field you can type a number into which controls the X influence of the orbit.
+- **X Orbit Radius** - field you can type a number into which controls the X influence of the orbit
-- **Y Orbit Radius** - this is a field you can type a number into which controls the Y influence of the orbit.
+- **Y Orbit Radius** - field you can type a number into which controls the Y influence of the orbit
-- **Z Orbit Radius** - this is a field you can type a number into which controls the Z influence of the orbit.
+- **Z Orbit Radius** - field you can type a number into which controls the Z influence of the orbit
-- **Orbit Trigger Message** - this is a text field you can type a message for this script to listen for to trigger the orbit movement.
+- **Orbit Trigger Message** - text field you can type a message for this script to listen for to trigger the orbit movement

 #### Spin

-- **Start Spin** - this is a checkbox that enables or disables the spin movement.
+- **Start Spin** - checkbox that enables or disables the spin movement.
-- **Spin Speed around X Axis** - this is a field you can type a number into which influences how fast the element will spin around its X axis.
+- **Spin Speed around X Axis** - field you can type a number into to influence how fast the element will spin around its X axis
-- **Spin Speed around Y Axis** - this is a field you can type a number into which influences how fast the element will spin around its Y axis.
+- **Spin Speed around Y Axis** - field you can type a number into to influence how fast the element will spin around its Y axis
-- **Spin Speed around Z Axis** - this is a field you can type a number into which influences how fast the element will spin around its Z axis.
+- **Spin Speed around Z Axis** - field you can type a number into to influence how fast the element will spin around its Z axis

 #### Scale_Basic

-- **Test Scale** - this is a checkbox which can trigger the scale change.
+- **Test Scale** - checkbox which can trigger the scale change
-- **X Scaling** - this is a field you can type a number into which influences scaling along the X axis.
+- **X Scaling** - field you can type a number into to influence scaling along the X axis
-- **Y Scaling** - this is a field you can type a number into which influences scaling along the Y axis.
+- **Y Scaling** - field you can type a number into to influence scaling along the Y axis
-- **Z Scaling** - this is a field you can type a number into which influences scaling along the Z axis.
+- **Z Scaling** - field you can type a number into to influence scaling along the Z axis
-- **Scale Duration in seconds** - this is a field you can type into which determines how long the scaling will take to complete.
+- **Scale Duration in seconds** - field you can type into to determine how long the scaling will take to complete
-- **Scale Trigger Message** - this is a text field you can type a message for this script to listen for to trigger the scaling to start.
+- **Scale Trigger Message** - text field you can type a message to trigger the scaling to start
-- **Scale Completed Message** - this is a text field you can type a message for this script to dispatch when the scaling has completed.
+- **Scale Completed Message** - text field you can type a message to dispatch when the scaling has completed